blairmacintyre/blairmacintyre.github.com/_posts/2014-09-18-apple-claims-the-high-ground-on-privacy.md

 On iMessage/Facetime:

-<blockquote>So unlike other companies’ messaging services, Apple doesn’t scan your communications, and we wouldn’t be able to comply with a wiretap order even if we wanted to.</blockquote>
+>So unlike other companies’ messaging services, Apple doesn’t scan your communications, and we wouldn’t be able to comply with a wiretap order even if we wanted to.

 On iCloud:

-<blockquote>Unlike our competitors, we never scan any of your iCloud data for advertising.</blockquote>
+>Unlike our competitors, we never scan any of your iCloud data for advertising.

 On Maps:

-<blockquote>Other companies try to build a profile about you using a complete history of everywhere you’ve been, usually because they’re targeting you for advertisers.
-Since our business doesn’t depend on advertising, we have no interest in doing this — and we couldn’t even if we wanted to.</blockquote>
+>Other companies try to build a profile about you using a complete history of everywhere you’ve been, usually because they’re targeting you for advertisers.
+Since our business doesn’t depend on advertising, we have no interest in doing this — and we couldn’t even if we wanted to.

 On Mail:

-<blockquote>Some companies mine your email for personal information to serve you targeted ads.
-We don’t.</blockquote>
+>Some companies mine your email for personal information to serve you targeted ads.
+We don’t.

 On Spotlight Suggestions:

-<blockquote>Unlike our competitors, we don’t use a persistent personal identifier to tie your searches to you in order to build a profile based on your search history.
-We also place restrictions on our partners so they don’t create a long-term trail of identifiable searches by you or from your device.</blockquote>
+>Unlike our competitors, we don’t use a persistent personal identifier to tie your searches to you in order to build a profile based on your search history.
+We also place restrictions on our partners so they don’t create a long-term trail of identifiable searches by you or from your device.

 I gave a talk just this past Sunday on privacy and security in Internet of Things, Wearables and AR, and near the end suggested that a company with real products (Apple or Microsoft) could do exactly what Apple has done here:  take privacy seriously by **not** mining our data, and make that stance clear.
 At a time when privacy concerns are going to keep growing and growing, as more and more problems come up with wearable and internet-enabled devices, the company who convinces people that their data is safe and secure with them has a lot to gain.